 - On March 3, 2021, the SEC Division of Examinations issued its priorities for 2021, with a focus on ESG matters, including whether examined firms’ practices match their website and 10-K disclosures.
-Disclosures and statements of an organization’s ESG principles and reporting programs require implementation of an efficient and unified evidence-based way to track, measure, attest and report on their ESG goals, initiatives and results.
+Disclosures and statements of an organization’s ESG principles and reporting programs require the implementation of an efficient and unified evidence-based way to track, measure, attest, and report on their ESG goals, initiatives, and results.

 - Beyond SEC compliance, socially conscious investors have signaled that they’ll screen potential investments based on ESG criteria.
 With investors’ increasing priority on ESG, company disclosures have come under scrutiny with a SOX-like governance and control framework advocated to provide assurance for ESG reporting and sustainability management controls.